Downloadable PDF: C. Holt. Academic CV. 2021

 - Cults and New Religious Movements, Concordia University (2013)

-2012—2016 Administrative Assistant to the Chair—Concordia Institute for Canadian Jewish Studies
+2012-2019 Administrative Assistant to the Chair—Institute for Canadian Jewish Studies

 The mandate of the Institute for Canadian Jewish Studies is to share knowledge with the Jewish community and within academia.
-I was the main point of contact for the Institute Chair, members of the association, scholars, sponsors, and partners.
-Specific tasks included:
+Specific tasks include:

 - Coordinating conferences and events